Last Updated on 2 years by Publishing Team

 Front line workers (e.g. airport workers, health front-liners, sea-ports, quarantine facility staff, hoteliers working in quarantine facilities, disciplined forces, and some other essential workers): The work type and job setting of frontline workers bring them into contact with many people from different places and they are then at an increased risk of exposure to the COVID-19 disease.

 Adults of any age with certain underlying medical conditions: People with underlying medical conditions like stroke, hypertension, asthma, heart disease etc. are at an increased risk of severe illness from COVID-19 and are therefore prioritized for receiving the vaccine.

 Older People 60 years and above: Older people, 60 years and above face significant risk of developing severe illness if they contract COVID-19.
 This is because people’s immune systems (which fight diseases) weaken with age, therefore older people can be seriously affected if they get COVID-19.

-All individuals 18 years and above: At this moment the AstraZeneca Vaccine can be administered to only individuals who are 18 years and above, thus we would like to protect all eligible Fijians.
+All individuals 12 years and above: Fiji now has access to more COVID-19 vaccines mainly AstraZeneca, Moderna, and Pfizer which can be administered safely to individuals who are 12 years and above, thus we would like to protect all eligible Fijians.

 - The vaccine is NOT recommended for persons younger than 18 years of age as there is limited research about its effectiveness in people below 18 years.

-- People with a history of severe allergic reaction to vaccinations should consult a doctor before deciding to take the COVID-19 vaccine.8.
-Can people with other known allergies be vaccinated with COVID-19 vaccine?
+- People with a history of severe allergic reactions to vaccinations should consult a doctor before deciding to take the COVID-19 vaccine.

 - People with severe allergies require a 30-minute observation period after vaccination, while all others must be observed for at least 15-30 minutes.
 Vaccine clinics or sites will have safety protocols in place to respond to any adverse reactions.